The Perfect Immigrant

 In Ruth, Elimelech and his family went to live in Moab because of a famine in Israel.
 They were there 10 years, with the sons marrying Moabites.
 From the text, the only apparent reason that Naomi ended up leaving Moab was because of the death of all the males in the family and no means to support herself.

 There are other verses in the Bible hinting to the fact that “sojourning” was more than vacationing or a short-term trip.
 And while there are times that the word “sojourn” is used for a shorter time period, I believe the above verses make it plain that scripture has a more general view of a sojourner than that of a tourist or visitor.
 A good, broad definition might be “a person that is not in his original home or among his own people”.
 So as we move ahead, I keep this definition in mind, which encompasses immigrants, expats (what is the difference between these two?), exiles, refugees, students studying abroad, visitors, tourists, etc. And while all these categories may be covered under the term “sojourner”, my inclination is to say that in most cases the Bible uses the term with a longer-term meaning in mind.
+2

-The Heart Of A Sojourner
+The Heart Of An Immigrant

 You shall not oppress a sojourner.
 You know the heart of a sojourner, for you were sojourners in the land of Egypt. [ Exodus 23:9 ]

 This, I believe, is the most important, and perhaps the most ethereal concept to grasp when thinking of sojourners from a Biblical perspective.
 Early in their history the Israelites became sojourners in Egypt.
 This experience becomes formative to the identity of the nation of Israel.
-And yet,it is a part of their identity that is easily forgotten.
-One does not easily forget the experiences or encounters when one is a stranger in a strange land, and yet God has to remind Israelites throughout their history that they too were once sojourners.
+And yet, it is a part of their identity that is easily forgotten.
+One does not easily forget the experiences or encounters when one is a stranger in a strange land, and yet God has to remind the Israelites throughout their history that they too were once sojourners.

 One Law